 Think of your work pattern as being like a bank.
 You 'pay' in relaxation time so that you can 'spend' with hard work when you need to.

 Five practical tips for balancing work with life

 It's one thing to have good intentions about your work-life balance, but quite another to carry them out.
 Here are some ideas to get you started:

-The most successful business managers are those who can delegate the right work to the right people – and then let them get on with it.
-If you're a micromanager or someone who finds it hard to delegate work, try to change.
-Your business is more likely to flourish if you learn this skill, and you'll feel better too.
+If you have staff, then learn how to delegate responsibility.
+Don’t try and do everything yourself.
+Teach the right work to the right people and then let them get on with it.
+Your business is more likely to flourish if you can learn how to delegate – and you’ll feel better for it too.